sharkymark/v2-templates/README.md

 This is an FAQ, tips and tricks, and best practices to get you going with Coder v2 OSS and v2 Enterprise (paid).
 If you're looking for an v2 enterprise trial key, fill out this [form](https://coder.com/trial) for a 30-day trial  or you can sign up when creating your admin user after deploying Coder.

-Here is a new repo [coder-hw](https://github.com/sharkymark/coder-hw) as of 2024-07-04 with a Python-based CLI using the Coder API.
+Here is an additional new repo [coder-hw](https://github.com/sharkymark/coder-hw) as of 2024-07-04 with a Python-based CLI using the Coder API.

-> This repo is not actively supported since I left Coder in 2024-04-01.
-Use [template examples in the OSS repo](https://github.com/coder/coder/tree/main/examples/templates) and the [registry](https://registry.coder.com)

 The [official v2 docs](https://github.com/coder/coder/tree/main/docs) and [template examples](https://github.com/coder/coder/tree/main/examples/templates) are great resources too.
 Also my colleague [bpmct](https://github.com/bpmct/coder-templates) authors some amazing templates too.